perseas/Pyrseas/docs/yamltodb.rst

     Specifies the host name of the machine on which the PostgreSQL server is running.
 The default host name is 'localhost'.

+-o `file`, --output= `file`

+    Send SQL statements to the specified file.
+If this is omitted, the standard output is used.

 -p `port`, --port= `port`

     Specifies the TCP port on which the PostgreSQL server is listening